thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-fairness/README.md

 4. Support for workbench related apis will be added in upcoming release.
 5. Numpy version issue- For posttrain analysis, it required numpy version 1.26.4.
 So if one wants to use it, please install numpy 1.26.4.
 6. For Preprocessing mitigate has log issues, intreseted users can add log and can use the features.
 This will be fixed in coming version.
+7. For llm/analyze endpoint, default template is having some limitation, refer the Prompt template section below for advanced analysis.
+Update this template in database collection llm_analysis for the key **GPT_4O_TEXT**

 ## Telemetry
 1. Make tel_Falg as True.